ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

 The rule is executed on every object of type `APIM.Policy` where the scope is `Global`.
-It checks for a `set-header` policy for the `Ocp-Apim-Subscription-Key` header and the `delete` action in the inbound section.
+It checks the inbound section for a `set-header` policy that deletes the `Ocp-Apim-Subscription-Key` header.
 If this policy is present, the rule passes; otherwise, it fails.

 When you run PSRule again, you should see that the `APIM.Policy.RemoveSubscriptionKeyHeader` rule is applied to the `global.cshtml` files.
 The output should indicate that the rule passes for the `./src/good/global.cshtml` file and fails for the `./src/bad/global.cshtml` file.

 #### Check that a backend entity is used

-There are several ways in API Management to configure the backend configuration to use.
-I prefer to create a separate backend entity in the API Management service that has the service URL and other settings, like authentication, configured.
-This way, the backend configuration is reusable, easier to maintain, and it is also checked by several [Azure Policies](https://learn.microsoft.com/en-us/azure/api-management/policy-reference#azure-api-management).
-We'll create the following rule for this:

-_A `set-backend-service` policy should use a backend entity (by setting the `backend-id` attribute) so the backend configuration is reusable and easier to maintain._

-Here are two samples of the `set-backend-service` policy, where the first is accepted and the second is not:

----

 In API Management, there are several methods to configure the backend service.
-I prefer creating a separate backend entity within the API Management service to manage the service URL and other settings, such as authentication.
+I prefer creating a separate backend entity in API Management to manage the service URL and other settings, such as authentication.
 This approach makes the backend configuration reusable, easier to maintain, and it is also validated by various [Azure Policies](https://learn.microsoft.com/en-us/azure/api-management/policy-reference#azure-api-management).

-We’ll introduce a rule to validate the use of backend entities:
+We’ll introduce the following rule to validate the use of backend entities:

 _The `set-backend-service` policy should use a backend entity (by setting the `backend-id` attribute) to make the backend configuration reusable and easier to maintain._